saugustu84/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repository for automating AWS with Python
+Date- 06/26/2020 - Repository for Automating AWS with Python scripting.